-Description of intended use of available funds listed in order of priority Assuming max. offering (\$) Fees for consultants (including the BD Consultant) to develop business with potential SKD partners and investors throughout the world 1,000,000 Promotional tour throughout the world to secure further SKD business partners and investors 400,000 Contribution towards establishing a joint venture company (1) in Southeast Asia to begin construction of an SKD assembly factory 138,820 Second installment under the Smart Sollen Loan Agreement 100,000 Professional fees for legal and accounting services 360,000 Fees for communications and corporate consulting services 120,000 Management salaries for existing CEO (1) , CFO (1) and directors (1) 115,349 Discounted fees to the IR Consultant under the IR Agreement 24,000 Advance Royalty Payments to Sollensys (2) under the License Agreement 48,000 Contribution towards establishing another joint venture company (1) in Southeast Asia or elsewhere in the world to build an SKD assembly factory 138,820 General administrative expenses 400,000 General working capital purposes 0 Total Available Funds 2,844,989
+Description of intended use of available funds listed in order of priority Assuming max. offering (\$) Fees for consultants (including the BD Consultant) to develop business with potential SKD partners and other business partners and investors throughout the world 1,000,000 Promotional tour throughout the world to secure further SKD business partners and investors 400,000 Contribution towards establishing a joint venture company (1) in Southeast Asia to begin construction of an SKD assembly factory (USD \$100,000) 139,300 Professional fees for legal and accounting services 260,000 Fees for communications and corporate consulting services 120,000 Management salaries for existing CEO (1) , CFO (1) and directors (1) 127,000 Discounted fees to the IR Consultant under the IR Agreement 24,000 Advance Royalty Payments to Sollensys (2) under the License Agreement 48,000 Contribution towards establishing another joint venture company (1) in Southeast Asia or elsewhere in the world to build an SKD assembly factory 139,300 General administrative expenses 400,000 Total Available Funds 2,657,600

-(1) Each is (or will be) a related party to the Corporation as either a director, senior officer or affiliate thereof.
+(1) Each is (or will be) a related party to the Corporation as either a director, senior officer or principal shareholders thereof, or of Orca Mobile.